un01s/code-exercises/notes-hash-table.md

 # [hash table](https://en.wikipedia.org/wiki/Hash_table)

-Array is the simplest hash table.
-The memory is continuous.
-Use the index to access the value.
-The index and its value are mapped to each other.

-Now let's have keys and values paired.
-The keys can be integers or strings.
-The values are not limited to integers as well.
-How are we going to have these keys and values stored and retrieved?

 One purpose of hash table is to know if an element is in a set.
 A hash function maps an element to an index of a hash table. ```index = hashFunction(name)``` and ```hashFunction = hashCode(name)%tableSize```.

 ### array, set and map in C++ for hash table